Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/logistics/item_transport.md

 ;;;;;

-However, it'll not automatically extract items from neighboring inventories.
+However, it will not automatically extract items from neighboring inventories.